 rocketchat/authorization-service

-): Manages role and permission validation, ensuring that users have the right access levels.nats (
+): Manages role and permission validation, ensuring users only access what they’re authorized to.accounts (

 docker.io/nats